-Preferred Communities, funded by the Office of Refugee Resettlement (ORR), provides intensive case management to the most vulnerable refugees.
-USCRI operates the PC program with 19 network partners nationally to help refugees move towards stability and self-sufficiency with individualized, comprehensive case management services for up to one year from arrival.
+Preferred Communities (PC), funded by ORR, provides intensive case management to the most vulnerable refugees.
+USCRI operates the PC program at 19 sites in 14 states to help refugees move towards stability and self-sufficiency with individualized, comprehensive case management services for up to one year from arrival.

 USCRI oversees the travel loan repayment process for the refugees that we resettle.
-By guiding the clients through the repayment process our loan counselors help refugees gain basic financial literacy and establish good credit in their new country.
+By guiding the clients through the repayment process, our loan counselors help refugees gain basic financial literacy and establish good credit in their new country.
 The repayment of these loans enables the U.S. Government to continue to assist refugees.